containers/common/docs/containers.conf.5.md

 container images.
 * `policy.conf` for controlling which images can be pulled to the system.

+## ENVIRONMENT VARIABLES
+If the `CONTAINERS_CONF` environment variable is set, all system and user config files are ignored and only the specified config file will be loaded.

+If the `CONTAINERS_CONF_OVERRIDE` path environment variable is set, the config file will be loaded last even when `CONTAINERS_CONF` is set.

+The values of both environment variables may be absolute or relative paths, for instance, `CONTAINERS_CONF=/tmp/my_containers.conf`.

+## MODULES
+A module is a containers.conf file located directly in or a sub-directory of the following three directories:
+ - __$HOME/.config/containers/containers.conf.modules__
+ - __/etc/containers/containers.conf.modules__
+ - __/usr/share/containers/containers.conf.modules__

+Files in those locations are not loaded by default but only on-demand.
+They are loaded after all system and user configuration files but before `CONTAINERS_CONF_OVERRIDE` hence allowing for overriding system and user configs.

+Modules are currently supported by podman(1).
+The `podman --module` flag allows for loading a module and can be specified multiple times.
+If the specified value is an absolute path, the config file will be loaded directly.
+Relative paths are resolved relative to the three module directories mentioned above and in the specified order such that modules in `$HOME` allow for overriding those in `/etc` and `/usr/share`.
+Modules in `$HOME` (or `$XDG_CONFIG_HOME` if specified) are only used for rootless users.

 # FORMAT
 The [TOML format][toml] is used as the encoding of the configuration file.
 Every option is nested under its table.
 No bare options are used.
 The format of